aaronanderson/quarkus-ecs-example/README.md

 The ECS configuration below references qa in the configuration signifying the setup is for a staging environment.
 This naming convention is not an AWS concept but is used for a best practice of creating multiple testing environments beyond a production configuration.
 A production configuration can be created by setting the docker environment variable to prod and then re-running all the configuration in the ECS section starting at the ALB subsection and removing the qa- prefix.

+example.com is used as a placeholder for the application's root domain name.
+Replace this value with the registered domain name to be used for testing.

 ## Environment

 * Operating System - This example was tested with Ubuntu 19.10